serverless/serverless-openwhisk/README.md

 }
 ````

+Functions exposed through the API Gateway service are automatically converted into Web Actions during deployment.
+The framework [secures Web Actions for HTTP endpoints](https://github.com/apache/incubator-openwhisk/blob/master/docs/webactions.md#securing-web-actions) using the `require-whisk-auth` annotation.
+If the `require-whisk-auth` annotation is manually configured, the existing annotation value is used, otherwise a random token is automatically generated.

 ## Exporting Web Actions

 Functions can be turned into "*web actions*" which return HTTP content without use of an API Gateway.
 This feature is enabled by setting an annotation (`web-export`) in the configuration file.